Paul Donnelley - Writer and Sub-Editor of The Sunday Times and the Daily Mail Online

-After completing a bachelor’s degree at Monash University in Australia, Renae worked as an English teacher in Japan and Australia for over ten years.
+After completing a BA in Japanese Studies at Monash University in Australia, Renae worked as an English teacher in Japan and Australia for over ten years.
 She has continued to work with the Japanese for many years as an interpreter, a tour guide, and a business consultant.

 Over the past twenty years, Renae has enjoyed visiting Japan six times for work or as a tourist.
 Several years ago, Renae also completed an Advanced Diploma of Business Marketing at RMIT University in Australia and at the University of Gloucestershire in the UK.
-These days, she continues to love reading and writing about Japan, as well as many other subjects.
+These days, she continues to love reading and writing about Japan.